Skip to main navigation Skip to search Skip to main content

 Abstract

-Over the last three decades, a substantial body of research has accumulated seeking to address how exactly advertising, and in particular, telelvision advertising, influences children.
+Over the last three decades, a substantial body of research has accumulated seeking to address how exactly advertising, and in particular, television advertising, influences children.
 Yet, given the diversity of methodologies used and the findings presented, it has been suggested that a common consensus on how exactly advertising affects children has not been reached.
-This paper presents a brief overview of the literature addressing chidlren's understanding of advertising with a view to identifying the contributions to date in this area and the accompanying gaps, omissions and under-resesearched perspectives.
+This paper presents a brief overview of the literature addressing children's understanding of advertising with a view to identifying the contributions to date in this area and the accompanying gaps, omissions and under-researched perspectives.
 Findings are then presented from an exploratory study of eight and nine year old children with a view to providing a description of how they relate to television advertising.
 This qualitative study is part of an ongoing research project focusing on children of this age group.

 Original languageEnglish